 As they start to pursue promising deals, you should train them to always set deadlines for the sales process.
 These deadlines are agreements that enable your team to go after leads and try to take them to the next sales process step.

 For example, let’s imagine a prospect inquires about your product, and at the end of the conversation, they say, “I’ll think about it.”
 While it is wise not to push the prospect, what you can do is to propose a specific day when you can follow up on the decision.
 You can say something like, “That’s okay.
 I’ll call you after a couple of days to see if you’re still interested.”
 Other phrases that you can use to set a deadline include:

 - “Let’s set up a meeting next week for a demo.”

 - “Should you have concerns, let’s reconnect on (date).”

 - “We’ll call you on (date) to check on your decision.”

-These deadlines give your sales reps the license to reach out to leads and get them to move to the next step of the process.
-This helps improve your sales cycle speed by minimizing the time spent by leads in each stage.
+These deadlines allow your sales reps to reach out to leads and get them to move to the next sales process step.

-Implementing the tips above may be challenging but it does not have to be difficult.
+Implementing the tips above may be challenging, but it doesn’t have to be difficult.
 Help your sales team funnel leads through your pipeline with a CRM.
-The multi-purpose application has numerous functionalities that can significantly shorten your sales cycle length including:
+The multi-purpose application has numerous functionalities that can significantly shorten your average sales cycle length, including:

 - Campaign automation – run email campaigns in the background as you perform other tasks.
 CRMs allow you to create email templates, segment lists, and design custom workflows for your campaigns.
 Watch your campaigns run automatically as planned.

-Do you have other sales cycle improvement tips?
+Do you have other tips for the sales cycle stages improvement?
 Let us know in the comments.